xlfont/choose/README.md

  - `config(opt)`: update config, including `state`, `order` and `upload` option in constructor parameters.
  - `render()`: render font list.
  - `load(opt)`: load a font based on the given parameter `opt`.
-   - returns a Promise which resolves with the desired font, or rejects if font is not found.
+   - returns a Promise which resolves with the desired font(a xlfont object), or rejects if font is not found.
    - `opt` can be either:
      - a number: return the font by the given index from the font family list.
      - a string: return the font with the exact same name to `opt`, case insensitive.
-     - a simplified font object such as `{name, style, weight}`
+     - a simplified font object such as `{name, style, weight, mod: {file}}`.
+       - `mod.file` is an object used to load uploaded fonts.
+         - it contains following fields(which will be used to call `fontFromFile`):
+           - mandatory field:
+             - `blob`: font file blob. mandatory. for uploaded fonts.
+           - fields from File object:
+             - `name`: font file name.
+             - `lastModified`: timestamp of file modified time
+             - `size`: file size
+             - `type`: file mimetype.
+         - can contains other fields depending on user spec, for example:
+           - `digest`: file digest (e.g., md5)
+           - `key`: file key for accessing it from a data storage.
      - the font family object itself
+ - `fontFromFile(opt)`: load a font from file. opt:
+   - `file`: either a file object (Blob) or the `mod.file` object (see `load(opt)` above for more info)
+   - `name`: font name. use `file.name` if omitted.

 ## Class API